-If the QoS mode on the switch is Port-based (the default setting), the Priority menu displays on the page.
+If the QoS mode on the switch is Port-Based (the default setting), the Priority menu displays on the page.
 If the QoS mode is 802.1P/DSCP, the Priority menu does not display.

-- 6. From the Priority menu, select Low, Medium, High, or Critical.
-The default selection is High. - 7.
-Click the APPLY button.
+6. From the Priority menu, select Low, Medium, High, or Critical.

+The default selection is Low.